 Bad hires are like landmines

 A few years ago, the Society for Human Resource Management (SHRM) put out a report where they analysed human resource management in over 2,000 companies.
 The findings suggest that companies spend on average, $4,129 on each new hire.
-That’s enough to have consequences for your business cash flow.
+That’s enough to have consequences for your business cash flow and other financial key performance indicators in your business.
 The costs go to recruitment, human resources, time, orientation and training.

 The cost of a bad hire is significant.
 That’s why it’s so important to find staff that’s right for the role and right for the business.